MrAJ29/qr-generator-js/README.md

 Contributions to the QR Code Generator project are welcome.
 If you would like to contribute, please follow the guidelines outlined in the project's GitHub repository.

 # Get Started:
-To start using the QR Code Generator, visit the live demo [insert URL] or clone the repository and run it locally.
+To start using the QR Code Generator, visit the live demo (https://mraj29.github.io/qr-generator-js/) or clone the repository and run it locally.